Rei-SwitchBot/faq/en-us/Bot.md

 5. In most cases, it will improve connectivity by placing Bot, Hub Mini and WiFi router in the same room. within a clear line of sight.
 Avoid building materials and metal objects between devices which may disctract the connection.

-6. In SwitchBot app, please try to re-enable the Cloud Service for your Bot.
+6. In SwitchBot app, please try to re-enable the Third-party Service for your Bot.

 7. If it still doesn't work, follow the steps to reset Bot: